 For the Lawn & Landscape

-Start a new lawn or overseed patchy ones now through mid-October.
+Start a new lawn or over-seed patchy ones now through mid-October.
 It’s also prime time to aerate and repair existing lawns.
-Seed a new lawn with 7–10 pounds of seed per 1000 square feet; use half this amount if overseeding.
-Use G&B Organic Lawn Fertilizer, lime, G&B Soil Building Conditioner, and grass seed (sun, shade or sun/shade blend).
+Seed a new lawn with 7–10 pounds of seed per 1000 square feet; use half this amount if over-seeding.

-As the weather cools and regular rains return, plant or transplant trees, shrubs, and perennials for a jump-start on spring.
-Always use G&B Starter Fertilizer when planting or transplanting, and water in with Root Master B-1 or Malibu Bu’s Brew Compost Tea to help quickly establish a healthy root system and boost the microbe levels in the soil.
+- Water in with Root Master B-1 or Malibu Bu’s Brew Compost Tea to help quickly establish a healthy root system and boost microbe levels in the soil.

 For the Edible Garden

-Edibles to plant this month include garlic (bulbs), radishes, spinach, kale, chard, lettuce, and mustard greens.
+Edibles to plant this month: garlic (bulbs), radishes, spinach, kale, chard, lettuce, mustard greens

 In the Garden Shed